-Business cards.
+- Business cards.
 This is a great way to wrap up a good conversation with a new connection.
 Be sure to include your podcast website URL on there so they can learn more about your show.
-Don’t have a podcast website yet?
-We’ll get you set up in minutes.

 It’s time!
 It’s here!
 Conference day!
 You’ve got your podcast shirt and comfy shoes on and a bottle of water and your swag in your bag and lots and lots of enthusiasm.

 Before or after a session, at a meetup, or waiting in line, introduce yourself to your neighbor.
 Need some conversation starters?
 Ask:

 - What’s the origin story of your podcast?

 - What have you learned from making your show?